 Some detailed pictures–>

 You can see that the line is not that smooth.
 I tried really hard…..I swear to god LOL.
-I would say it also depends on the paint.
+But it also depends on the paint.
 For example, burnt umber works better that metallic gold.

 Moreover, I believe this method has other applications rather than liner only.
 For example, I can make a slightly runny paint mixture and let it drip out of icing bag onto canvas.
 By controlling the pressure of hand and position of canvas, I shall be able to create more abstract effect.